kailash-manasarovar/statement/docs/timeline/2023/february.md

         - Teachers: https://portal.edu.gva.es/conservatoridenia/es/departaments-es/
         - Staff: https://portal.edu.gva.es/conservatoridenia/es/centro/organigrama/

-- The "Ana is his girlfriend" lie was particularly vicious and, even though I really didn't care, it upset me as intended because it was relentless, and I believed I was in love, and the feeling was overpowering even if false.
+- The "Ana is his girlfriend" lie was particularly vicious and, even though I really didn't care, it upset me as intended because it was relentless, and I believed I was in love, and the feeling was overpowering, even if false.
 - During the cyber stalking to come, aside from there being a host of pictures of [Ana Requena modeling](../../content/images/fake-accounts/GZ69WCMXQAEQdzB.png) and constant sexual and other derogatory references to her, there is also an interesting picture of the child catcher from Chitty Chitty Bang Bang.

 ![child catcher](../../content/images/ana-children.png)